KohaILS/koha-manual-zh-cn/source/circulationpreferences.rst

   -  Make sure there is NO space between the first value and the colon

   -  Make sure there IS a space between the colon and the second value

-  -  Make sure there IS a space after colon. (requires a specific syntax in order to work.)

   -  Make sure each pair is on its own line